hyperledger-labs/business-partner-agent/docs/concepts/indy_web_mode.md

 ## Web mode

 In web mode, BPA will itself serve a DID document at `.well-known/did.json`.
 Hence, BPA will be represented with a [`did:web` identifier](https://w3c-ccg.github.io/did-method-web/) depending on the domain BPA is hosted.
-Similar to Indy mode, both a DID communication endpoint and a profile endpoint will be in the DID document.
+Similar to Indy mode, both a DID communication endpoint and a profile endpoint will be published in the DID document.